mendesbarreto/friday/README.md

 Female Replacement Intelligent Digital Assistant Youth 😝

-The ideia bihind it is to have a middleware to all my services that I will put in place.
-The services for now will be inside FRIDAY, but in the future I will split in little pods using Kubernetes
+My plans to this project is to build a little middeware for my future projects =) .

+TODO: Add how to run the app